mrlordkaj/i2cdevlib-pi/README.md

 # sudo apt-get install wiringpi
 ```
 That enough for most of our raw and dump demos.
-In case you want to see 3D demos, you need an OpenGL library:
+In case you want to see 3D demos, you need an additional OpenGL library:
 ```
 # sudo apt-get install freeglut3-dev
 ```